Artificial intelligence

 "Local computing"

-A more lenient legislation for technology companies, however, is only one of the needs that Aghion identifies to establish a sovereign Europe in AI.
-He also calls for a decisive commitment to infrastructure: "AI needs computing power, and industrial policy must serve to build data centers."
+A more lax legislation for technology companies, however, is only one of the needs that Aghion identifies to found a sovereign Europe in AI.
+He also calls for a decisive commitment to infrastructure: "AI needs computing power, and industrial policy must serve to build data centers".
 He also considers a "European cloud" essential to act outside the three major players in cloud computing: Google, Amazon and Microsoft.
-He considers, in fact, the excessive concentration of market power in a few North American players a problem for the development of artificial intelligence, and calls to "foster competition" among companies to revitalize the industry.
+He actually considers the excessive concentration of market power in a few North American players a problem for the development of artificial intelligence, and calls to "foster competition" among companies to boost the industry.

 Beyond data centers, Aghion detects a significant gap that hinders European innovative capacity in the field of AI: capital.
-The Nobel laureate maintains that "there is not enough venture capital" to accelerate startups with artificial intelligence products with market potential.
-The solution, in his opinion, is sovereign funds; which must be pushed to focus their activity on the local ecosystem and not to offshore investment to the United States.
-"Strong incentives are needed for European savings to stay in Europe," he concluded.
+The Nobel laureate argues that "there is not enough venture capital" to accelerate emerging companies with artificial intelligence products with market potential.
+The solution, in his opinion, is pension funds, among other actors; which must be pushed to focus their activity on the local ecosystem and not to relocate investment to the United States.
+"Strong incentives are needed for European savings to stay in Europe", he concluded.

 stats